Marinus Link: Design and Approvals Phase

 Progression to equipment manufacturing and construction will only commence once the necessary approvals, funding and pricing arrangements are in place, following a rigorous economic assessment.
 A Final Investment Decision is expected in late 2023 to early 2024, which would conclude the Design and Approvals phase, with manufacturing and construction to commence shortly after that decision is made.

 The Design and Approvals phase is timed to proceed in accordance with timeframes envisaged in the Australian Energy Market Operator's (AEMO) 2020 Integrated System Plan.

 Manufacturing, Construction and Commissioning

-The proposed 1500 MW capacity of Marinus Link is planned to be built in two 750 MW stages, commissioned two to three years apart, with the first 750 MW stage in service as early as 2027.
-The second 750 MW of Marinus Link could be in service as early as 2030.
+The original proposal was for a 1500 MW capacity Marinus Link, planned to be built in two 750 MW stages, commissioned two to three years apart, with the first 750 MW stage in service as early as 2027.
+The second 750 MW of Marinus Link was to be in service as early as 2030.

+In September 2023, the project was limited to 750 MW as costs increased to $3bn for that size.
+Ownership was 49% federal government, 33.3% Victoria and 17.7% Tasmania.

+In May 2024, Marinus Link released an update regarding the timing of Stage 2 of the project with the second stage expected to be 2033 subject to market demand.

+Following Final Investment Decision in 2025, Prysmian confirmed they had received a notice to proceed.

 Economic Analysis

 The economics and regulation for Project Marinus is assessed under the Regulatory Investment Test for Transmission (RIT-T).
 The RIT-T is a regulatory mechanism defined in the National Electricity Rules that applies an economic cost benefit test on new electricity infrastructure proposed for the National Electricity Market (NEM).

 According to the Australian Energy Regulator (AER): “The purpose of the RIT-T is to identify the credible option that maximises the present value of net economic benefit to all those who produce, consume and transport electricity rules.”
 The role of the RIT-T is to undertake a cost benefit analysis focusing on different technical solutions by looking in detail at engineering aspects, refining costs, considering alternate options, and staging.